 The Museum’s collections span Native American, Colonial and 19th-century life and serve as a visual classroom.
 Teachers may select a focused in-the-Museum program of two to three hours in length or an hour-long Museum tour.
-The Museum can also bring a similar experience right to your classroom!
+The Museum can also bring a similar experience right to your classroom or virtually through zoom!

 Are you an afterschool or youth organization?
 We’d love to have you visit, too!